Hi, I’m Kirsten

-- I have over 10 years of clinical nutrition experience and 2 degrees (B.S. and M.S.) in advanced nutrition topics, including pediatric and renal nutrition.
+- I have over 10 years of clinical nutrition experience and 2 degrees (B.S. and M.S.) in advanced nutrition topics, including pediatric nutrition, lifestyle medicine and renal nutrition.

 - Most importantly, I have walked this talk!
-I am a single mother of a rambunctious, would-rather-play-than-eat, spirited child who enjoys the outdoors, whole foods and hates chocolate (more for me!).
-And, I am able to feed us homecooked minimally processed food every week all while maintaining a demanding full-time job and not having to compromise my time with my son.
+I am a single mother of a rambunctious, would-rather-play-than-eat, spirited child who enjoys the outdoors.
+And I am able to feed us homecooked minimally processed food most of the time while maintaining a demanding full-time job and not having to compromise my time with my son.
 Most of the time, anyway…

 The truth is, we don’t need to be wasting our lives away worrying about our weight, counting calories, missing out on fun things we can be doing, going hungry every day to achieve results, and being given confusing “advice” from every person who thinks they are qualified to shell it out.
-Eating in a way that honors our bodies and our world is rather easy to achieve, but it can take time to figure out.
-I’ve spent 10 plus years doing the trial-and-error of gluten-free plant-based cooking, baking and dieting.
-I have gone through intense advanced education on the topics of metabolism, nutrition, clinical nutrition, and worked one-on-one with patients and their families to improve their health without feeling deprived.
+Eating in a way that honors our bodies and our world can take time to figure out.
+I’ve spent 10 plus years doing the trial-and-error of gluten-free plant-based cooking, baking and dieting for gut health.
+I have gone through advanced education on the topics of metabolism, nutrition, clinical nutrition, and worked one-on-one with patients and their families to improve their health without feeling deprived.
 Taking care of ourselves should be fun, not difficult.